blueist/dont-go-too-fast/docs/en/01-concepts-and-values.md

 ### 4. Complementary

-- Independent yet connected:
+- Independent yet Connected:
 	- Each can be applied independently
 	- Synergy when applied together

-- Gradual adoption possible:
+- Gradual Adoption Possible:
 	- Can start with ROD
 	- Can start with TFD
 	- Can start with DGTF